Solid-phase extraction: SPE and chromatography

+SPE is in fact a method of chromatography, in the sense of having a mobile phase, carrying mixtures through a stationary phase, packed inside a column.
+The chromatographic process is harnessed to create a solid-liquid extractive technique—allowing separation of a mixture of components by taking advantage of large differences between the solid and liquid phase Keq, or equilibrium constant, for each component in the mixture.
+The chemical considerations for the selection of stationary and mobile phases are similar to those for liquid column chromatography and many of the adsorbents/materials used are the same.
+The theory, procedures, and aims are different, however, and as an extractive technique it has a unique niche in modern chemical science.

 Normal phase SPE procedure

 A typical solid phase extraction involves five basic steps.
 First, the cartridge is equilibrated with a non-polar or slightly polar solvent, which wets the surface and penetrates the bonded phase.
 Then water, or buffer of the same composition as the sample, is typically washed through the column to wet the silica surface.
 The sample is then added to the cartridge.
 As the sample passes through the stationary phase, the polar analytes in the sample will interact and retain on the polar sorbent while the solvent, and other non-polar impurities pass through the cartridge.
 After the sample is loaded, the cartridge is washed with a non-polar solvent to remove further impurities.
 Then, the analyte is eluted with a polar solvent or a buffer of the appropriate pH.

 A stationary phase of polar functionally bonded silicas with short carbons chains frequently makes up the solid phase.
 This stationary phase will adsorb polar molecules which can be collected with a more polar solvent.